Jose0206/SimeraProject/readme.md

 Note: Running with this option will generate Report and screenshots.

+## To Run in Test Runner

+Use npx or npm based on your system

+    > npx cypress open

 This will open the test runner window.
 Select the browser and then select the desired test file spec.

-## To Run From Command Line Headless

-Use npx or npm based on your system

-    > npx cypress open